sionesmith/lights-out-exercise/README.md

 - ✅ `Cell` accepts `cellIndex`, `isOn`, and `toggleLight` as props.
 - ✅ `Cell.css` contains a style representing an "on" light and an "off" light.
 - ✅ `Cell` renders a button with the appropriate style depending on the prop `isOn`.
+- ✅ The app renders an "on" `Cell` and an "off" `Cell`.

 ---

 ## Step 4: Create the Board component

 **Brief:**
 Build a `Board` component which represents the 5x5 grid where the `Cell`s will be placed.
+The grid should be a 2d 5x5 array of bools which is stored in the component's state.

 **Acceptance Criteria:**
 - ✅ `Board` contains a functional component that imports `Cell`.
 - ✅ `Board` contains a 5x5 2d array of `bool` which represents the state of each light.
+- ✅ `Board` should pass the index of the array and the light state into `Cell`s props.
+- ✅ The app renders the `Board`.
-- ✅ `Board` renders a 5x5 grid of cells.
+- ✅ `Board` renders a 5x5 grid of cells based on the 2d array.

 ---

-## Step 5: Create a static board of lights for testing
+## Step 5: Create a static board of lights for testing the game

 **Brief:**
-Add static product data to `ProductList` to simulate a product catalog.
+Instead of an empty 2d array, programatically set some of the values in the array to `true` so that the `Cell`s light up.
+The `Cell`s should light up depending on which values in the array are `true`.

 **Acceptance Criteria:**
-- ✅ The static product data includes properties: `id`, `name`, `price`, `description`, and `imageURL`.
-- ✅ This data is passed as props to `ProductCard` components within `ProductList`.
-- ✅ Each product renders as a `ProductCard` on the page.
+- ✅ The board state is not empty (i.e. not all `false`)
+- ✅ The correct `Cell`s are lit up.

 ---

-## Step 6: Create the ProductCard Component
+## Step 6: Make the lights toggle when clicked

 **Brief:**
-Design the `ProductCard` component to display individual product information.
+When a light is clicked, the clicked light should toggle between on and off, and the board state should update accordingly.

 **Acceptance Criteria:**
-- ✅ `ProductCard` accepts props for `name`, `price`, and `image`.
-- ✅ The product name, price, and image are displayed within a styled card layout.
+- ✅ `Cell` contains an `onclick` handler which executes the `toggleLight` function from the props. `toggleLight` should pass its own index (`cellIndex`) as a parameter.
+- ✅ `Board` contains a function which updates the board state based on the selected light.
+This function should be passed into `Cell`s props.
-- ✅ Each `ProductCard` is clickable to select the product for viewing in `ProductDetail`.
+- ✅ When a light is clicked, it should toggle to the opposite state.

 ---

-## Step 7: Create the ProductDetail Component
+## Step 7: Make the adjacent lights toggle

 **Brief:**
-Build a `ProductDetail` component that displays detailed information for a selected product.
+When a light is clicked, the clicked light and its neighbours (not counting diagonal ones) should toggle.

 **Acceptance Criteria:**
-- ✅ `ProductDetail` accepts `name`, `price`, `description`, and `image` as props and displays them.
-- ✅ The product details are shown in a styled layout that distinguishes it from the `ProductList`.
+- ✅ When a light is clicked, it's neightbours (up, down, left, right) and itself should toggle to the opposite state.

 ---

-## Step 8: Implement Product Selection
+## Step 8: Check if the player has won

 **Brief:**
-Add functionality to select a product and display its details.
+When all the lights are off, the app should show that the player has won.

 **Acceptance Criteria:**
-- ✅ Clicking on a `ProductCard` sets that product as the selected product.
-- ✅ The selected product is passed to `ProductDetail` for display.
-- ✅ Only one product’s details are shown at a time.
+- ✅ When all the lights are off, the app should show that the player has won.

 ---

-## Step 9: Conditional Rendering of ProductDetail
+## Step 9: Generate a random board of lights

 **Brief:**
-Ensure that `ProductDetail` only appears when a product is selected.
+Instead of a hardcoded board state, randomise the board state when starting the app.
+You can import `BoardGenerator.js` and use `newBoard()` to get a random 5x5 2d array of bools.

 **Acceptance Criteria:**
-- ✅ `ProductDetail` is hidden when no product is selected.
-- ✅ Clicking a product in `ProductList` updates the displayed details in `ProductDetail`.
-- ✅ If a new product is selected, the displayed details update accordingly.
+- ✅ The lights are randomly lit on each new game.

 ---